SystemsApproach/sdn/uses.rst

-The predominant use case for pure play SDN is within cloud datacenters, where for reasons of both lowering costs and improving feature velocity, cloud providers have moved away from black-box switches (i.e., those traditionally sold by network vendors), in favor of white-box switches built using merchant silicon switching chips.
+The predominant use case for pure play SDN is within cloud datacenters, where for reasons of both lowering costs and improving feature velocity, cloud providers have moved away from proprietary switches (i.e., those traditionally sold by network vendors), in favor of bare-metal switches built using merchant silicon switching chips.
 These cloud providers then control the *switching fabric* that interconnects their servers entirely in software.
 This is the use case we explore in-depth throughout this book, so for now we give only a